jenfly/pydata-intro-workshop/SETUP.md

 ### Option A: Full Anaconda Distribution

 This option is the easiest to set up and start using, especially if you don't have much experience working in the Command Prompt (Windows) or Terminal (Mac).
+The full Anaconda distribution includes Python, Jupyter Lab, and all the data analysis libraries we'll be using in the workshop (plus hundreds of others).

 However, this option **requires the most disk space&mdash;just under 6 GB** on Windows and I'm assuming similar on a Mac.

 #### Step 1: Download and Install